Back to blog

 SectionTTLPurpose

-Conversion SignalsAccumulated high-intent events
+Conversion SignalsPermanentAccumulated high-intent events

 PQL Data24hAI-generated propensity scores

-Churn Data24hRisk drivers, CPI scoring, RFM segments
+Churn Data24hRisk drivers, scoring, RFM segments

 Document Context2hTemporary storage until batch processes

-WatermarksProcessing state to prevent duplicates
+WatermarksPermanentProcessing state to prevent duplicates

 The key insight: each handler updates only its section, merging with existing data: